Duration: Five—Day Week.

 - to increase robustness of their work?

-- to equip themselves sound fundamental to expand their project?
+- to equip themselves sound fundamental to expand their projects or create more sophisticated projects?

 Anticipated Engineering Learning Outcomes:

-- Will require 2 letters of recommendation before approval into the program.
+- Will require two letters of recommendation for approval into the program.
+Please send this link to your recommenders.

 - High Proficiency in Algebra I and Grade 8+ Reading and Writing Skills.